Fred M. Ssewamala

 Curley, J., Ssewamala, F. M., & Sherraden, M. (2009).
 Institutions and saving in low income families.
 Journal of Sociology and Social Welfare, 36(3), 9-32.

-Ssewamala, F. M., & Sperber, E. (in press).
+Ssewamala, F. M., & Sperber, E. (2012).
 International work: Power, knowledge and social interventions in the globalized world.
 In B. Simon & W. Green (Eds.), Guide to writing in 21st century social work.
 New York: Columbia University Press.